About Jason

 Full biography:

-Jason Kitcat is Leader of Brighton & Hove City Council and a Green City Councillor for Regency Ward.
-Jason is a member of the UK’s first ever Green council administration.
 Before becoming leader of the council, Jason was Cabinet Member for Finance & Central Services.
 Jason was first elected in a December 2007 by-election.
 He is a former Chair of Brighton & Hove Green Party and has a track record as a successful campaign manager.
 He led the local party to success in his own by-election, the 2009 European Elections (with Greens topping the city-wide poll), two other council by-elections and was on the management team for the historic 2011 council election campaign.
-Jason was a Green candidate for European Parliament in 2009 and was a member of the campaign management team for Caroline Lucas’ successful bid to become the UK’s first Green MP.
+Jason was a Green candidate for European Parliament in 2009 and 2014.
+He was a senior member of the campaign management team for Caroline Lucas’ successful 2010 bid to become the UK’s first Green MP.

-Jason is a prominent digital rights campaigner, particularly with regards to electronic voting and counting.
-In 2007 Jason completed a part-time contract as e-voting co-ordinator at the Open Rights Group (a group he helped to found), where he continues to contribute in a voluntary capacity on their Advisory Council.
+Jason has been a prominent digital rights campaigner, particularly with regards to electronic voting and counting.
+In 2007 Jason completed a part-time contract as e-voting co-ordinator at the Open Rights Group, where he also contributed in a voluntary capacity on their Advisory Council for 12 years.
 Jason led 25 election observers in monitoring e-voting and e-counting across the 2007 English & Scottish elections.
 The resulting report helped set the agenda for electoral modernisation with e-voting no longer a government priority.
+He also was a co-author for a noted report into Estonia’s e-voting system,.

 Jason is half English and half French-Canadian.
-He is married with a daughter and a son.
+He is a single father of two daughters, a son and a rather demanding little Coton de Tulear doggy.

 More information: Full Resume